 When we eat cheese and experience this release of dopamine, it causes us to crave it again in the future.
 You can read more about this in The Cheese Trap by plant-based physician Dr. Neal Barnard.

 How to stop craving cheese

 If you’re constantly craving cheese, it’s best to wean yourself off it instead of trying to quit overnight.
 Start by making small replacements, taking it one day (or even one meal) at a time.
 You may find it useful to have one cheese-free day a week, then two, then three, and so on.
 Meat Free Monday is a thing, so why not start Cheese Free Tuesday?

-Trying to go cheese-free overnight may make your cravings worse, which can leave you feeling like it’s impossible, so you may as well just stick to your normal habits.
+Trying to go cheese-free overnight may make your cravings worse, which can leave you feeling like it’s impossible.
 Make gradual changes and allow your body to adjust to meals that don’t involve cheese.

 When people transition from vegetarian to vegan or try vegan for the first time, they often realize that vegan cheese doesn’t measure up to the real thing.
-Although vegan cheese has come a long way, it’s not a like-for-like replacement.
-If you buy vegan cheese expecting it to taste the same, you’ll probably be disappointed.
+Although vegan cheese has come a long way, it’s not always a like-for-like replacement.
+If you buy vegan cheese expecting it to taste the same, you might be disappointed.